awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 ### Scheduling and canceling key deletion \(AWS CLI\)<a name="deleting-keys-scheduling-key-deletion-cli"></a>

-Use the [https://docs.aws.amazon.com/cli/latest/reference/kms/schedule-key-deletion.html](https://docs.aws.amazon.com/cli/latest/reference/kms/schedule-key-deletion.html) command to schedule key deletion from the AWS CLI as shown in the following example\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/kms/schedule-key-deletion.html](https://docs.aws.amazon.com/cli/latest/reference/kms/schedule-key-deletion.html) command to schedule key deletion of a [customer managed key](concepts.md#customer-cmk), as shown in the following example\.

+You cannot schedule the deletion of an AWS managed key or AWS owned key\.

 ```
 $ aws kms schedule-key-deletion --key-id 1234abcd-12ab-34cd-56ef-1234567890ab --pending-window-in-days 10